Skip to main content

 Great Salt Lake

-Utah's Great Salt Lake, the largest saltwater lake in the Western Hemisphere and the largest natural lake in North America west of the Mississippi, is the setting for some of the state's best outdoor recreational opportunities; sailors and kayakers ply the waters, while sunbathers bask on sandy beaches and swimmers float in the high-saline waters.
+Utah's Great Salt Lake is the largest saltwater lake in the Western Hemisphere, as well as the largest natural lake in the United States that's west of the Mississippi River.
+Beyond the sheer spectacle of its proportions, the lake is also the setting for some of the state's best outdoor recreational opportunities.
+Sailors and kayakers ply the waters, while sunbathers bask on sandy beaches and swimmers float in the high-saline waters.

 Seeing the Great Salt Lake typically means visiting one of two Utah state parks, Antelope Island State Park or Great Salt Lake State Park.
 Guided tours of the vast inland sea give visitors an opportunity to see the Great Salt Lake State Marina, catch brine shrimp (aka sea monkeys) in the salty water, swim in the lake, and spot some of the 250 species of nesting and migratory birds that spend part of the year in this wetlands habitat.